catvw/ece251-computer/REPORT.md

 of the program counter, and the memory clock is set high.

-**Falling-edge**: the result of the memory access is read into the `exec_instr` register, and the value of the register specified by the instruction's argument is read into the `exec_register` register.
+**Falling-edge**: the result of the memory access is read into the `exec_instr` register, the value of the register specified by the instruction's argument is read into the `exec_register` register, and the memory clock is set low.

 ### Instruction Execute
 **Rising-edge**: the accumulator is assigned its new value, depending on the